Fabian-Umeh/carbon_emission_prediction_and_forecast/README.md

 ## [CO2_Phase_3.ipynb](./CO2_Phase_3.ipynb)
 ### Summary
-Details are not available, but it is presumed that this notebook focuses on predictive analysis using machine learning algorithms.
+This notebook focuses on predictive analysis using machine learning algorithms.

 #### Highlights
 - **General Description**: Assumed to focus on predictive analysis using machine learning algorithms.